 The day of the FET is really quite simple and easy compared to everything else leading up to it!
-You will come to the office with a full bladder (yes, really), get changed in to a medical gown and hairnet, and the doctor will perform the FET using a small catheter.
-You get to watch the embryo get implanted right there on the ultrasound!
+You will come to the office with a full bladder (yes, really), get changed into a medical gown and hairnet, and the doctor will perform the FET using a small catheter.
+You get to watch the embryo get transferred right there on the ultrasound!

-At this point you are done!
-Try to keep busy and focus on other things during the two week wait for the pregnancy test.
+Your transfer is complete!
+Try to keep busy and focus on other things during the two-week wait for the pregnancy test.
 You will continue the progesterone in oil injections for those two weeks after your FET and continue them for several weeks after if you have a positive pregnancy test.

 -An Embryo Adoptive Mama